-Congo Virunga National Park Gorilla Groups
+Congo gorillas Virunga National Park Gorilla Groups

-Gorilla Groups in Congo, Virunga National Park Gorillas, Gorilla Tracking Virunga Park Congo, Gorilla Families in Virunga Park Congo.
+Congo Gorillas Groups in Congo, Virunga National Park Gorillas, Gorilla Tracking Virunga Park Congo, Gorilla Families in Virunga Park Congo.

 Habituated Gorilla Groups in Congo: Virunga National Park, Democratic Republic of Congo has Eight Mountain Gorilla groups